Shielded Diffusion: Generating Novel and Diverse Images using Sparse Repellency: Sparse Repellency

-where $\omega(\cdot, r)$ is a weighting factor detailed in \Cref{sec:doob} that decreases in its first variable.
+} where $\omega(\cdot, r)$ is a weighting factor detailed in \Cref{sec:doob} that decreases in its first variable.
 This DPS approximation is similar to SPELL in that both push away trajectories in the directions $(\hat{x}_0-z_k)$, weighted by a factor that depends on $r$ and the distance $\|\hat{x}_0-z_k\|_2$.
 The difference is that DPS based on Gaussians provides a soft guidance that slowly vanishes as $\hat{x}_0$ moves away from $z_k$, and not a hard guarantee that we respect the protection radii around each $z_k$.
 We have struggled in preliminary experiments to set hyperparameters of such "softer" DPS schemes, because the weight factor to scale the Gaussian by ultimately depends on the magnitude of the likelihood of the shields, which is unknown, and because the Gaussian's weight never becomes exactly zero, hindering sparsity.
 This is why we focus our attention on the simpler and much cheaper SPELL.

-\textbf{(Intra-batch) SPELL as Particle Guidance}.
-When used to promote diversity within the generation of a single batch, SPELL can be related to the self-interacting principle guidance (PG) proposed by \cite{corso2024particle}.
+\textbf{(Intra-batch) SPELL and Particle Guidance}.
+When using SPELL to promote diversity within the generation of a single batch (but without the more general protection against arbitary or previously generated images), SPELL can be related to the self-interacting particle guidance (PG) approach proposed by \cite{corso2024particle}.
 That approach defines an interacting energy potential $\phi_t$ at time $t$, using the locations in space of all $B$ particles within a batch at time $t$.
 The gradient of that potential w.r.t. each particle, $\Delta^{(i)}=\nabla_{x^{(i)}_t} \log \Phi_t(x^{(1)}_t,\ldots, x^{(B)}_t)$ is then used to correct each individual trajectory to guarantee diversity.
 In contrast to this approach, SPELL draws insight on the expected \textit{future} locations of points, at the end of the trajectory, i.e on the \textit{expected denoised} images $\hat{x}_0^{(i)}$ and $\hat{x}_0^{(k)}$, where $\hat{x}_0=D_{\theta^\star}(t,x_t)$.
 Indeed, the correction for each particle is explicitly given as:

-It is not clear yet whether the $B$ correction terms $\Delta^{(i)}$ considered by SPELL can be seen as the gradients of an interacting potential.
-While we can prove that $h(x)=\relu(\frac{r}{\|x\|}-1)x$ is indeed a conservative field (i.e. the gradient of a potential) as proved in Appendix~\ref{sec:conservative} we do not know how to guarantee the same result for SPELL updates because of the composition of $h$ with the denoiser $D_{\theta^\star}$.